djtimca/haomnilogic/README.md

 There is currently support for the following device types within Home Assistant:

-- ***Sensor*** - Air Temperature, Water Temperature, Variable Pump Speed, Chlorinator Setting, Salt Level, pH, and ORP
+- ***Sensor*** - Air Temperature, Water Temperature, Variable Pump Speed, Chlorinator Setting, Instant and Average Salt Levels, pH, and ORP.
+Note that the Omnilogic controller allows temperature sensors to be renamed; sensors must be left at the default naming convention for the integration to properly recognize them (airTemp, waterTemp, etc.)
 - ***Switch*** - All relays, pumps (single, dual, variable speed), and relay-based lights.
 - ***Light*** - Colorlogic Lights (V1 and V2).
 - ***Water Heater*** - Pool heaters of different types.